szTheory/beamtoolbox/README.md

 - Hex packages (Elixir)
 - Rebar packages (other languages like Gleam)

 Lucky for you, we've done the hard work of curating the best available libs for each problem class.
-[Disagree with our choices?](https://github.com/szTheory/beamtoolbox/edit/master/README.md)
+[Disagree with our choices?](https://github.com/szTheory/beamtoolbox/edit/master/README.md) If you need more options search the [Hex package manager website](https://hex.pm).

 > The best way to get the right answer on the Internet is not to ask a question, it's to post the wrong answer. –author unknown